The Idolmaster Cinderella Girls: Gameplay

 Cinderella Girls is a free-to-play, simulation social network game based on The Idolmaster franchise.
 Like its forerunners The Idolmaster and The Idolmaster 2, the player assumes the role of a talent producer who is in charge of training prospective pop idols on their way to stardom.
 Idols are represented in the game as collectible cards divided into three categories: cute, cool, and passion.
 The player begins by choosing one of the three categories, and they will then receive an idol belonging to the category.
 Each idol has several statistics points that influence gameplay: attack, defense, cost, and affection rate; each idol is also designated one of three rarities: normal, rare, or S rare, all of which also have a "plus" variant.

 There are several activities which the player may take their idols to participate in, such as work, live battles, and lessons.
 Work are jobs that the producer and idols can take in different regions of Japan.
 During a job, the player earns in-game money and fans, receives new idols or costumes, and may also increase an idol's affection rate.
 As work progresses, the player also earns experience points and increases their producer level.
 The amount of progress the player may make at a given time is limited by the amount of stamina they have, which depletes during work.
 To continue working after the stamina has been completely depleted, the player must either wait for the stamina gauge to replenish over time or use in-game items.
 The amount of stamina the player has is determined by their producer level, but it can also be increased by allocating earned bonus points.
 After completing a number of jobs in an area, the player and idols are occasionally challenged by a computer-controlled rival idol.
-To finish working in the area, the player must compete against this opponent with the idol they has chosen as the leader.
+To finish working in the area, the player must compete against this opponent with the idol that they have chosen as the leader.
 By defeating the rival idol, the player receives the idol's corresponding card or in-game items.